bot-fly/terraform/README.md

     value       = module.bot-fly.s3_url
   }
   ```
-  This code will output the location your web files are deployed to
+  This code will output the location your web files are deployed to.

 5. Deploy your files:
   * `terraform init` to initialize the directory with hidden files (do not commit them)
   * `terraform plan` to prepare to create AWS resouces